 This new method presumes that the full magnetic field vector $\ve{B}(x,y,z,t)$ and the line-of-sight component of the plasma velocity $v_z(x,y,z,t)$ are known.
-Nowadays these physical parameters can be inferred, both in the photosphere \citep{borrero2025firtez} and chromosphere \citep{anjali2023ellerman}, from advanced inversion techniques for the polarized radiative transfer equation \citep{adur2019firtez,borrero2021firtez} applied to observations of the Stokes vector in photospheric and chromospheric spectral lines as a function of time, $\ve{I}(x,y,\lambda,t)$, carried out with modern spectropolarimeters \citep{dominguez2022ifu,vannoort2022mihi}.
+Nowadays, these physical parameters can be inferred, both in the photosphere \citep{borrero2025firtez} and chromosphere \citep{anjali2023ellerman}, through advanced inversion techniques for the polarized radiative transfer equation \citep{adur2019firtez,borrero2021firtez} when applied to observations of the Stokes vector in photospheric and chromospheric spectral lines as a function of time, $\ve{I}(x,y,\lambda,t)$, and carried out with modern spectropolarimeters \citep{dominguez2022ifu,vannoort2022mihi}.

 In this paper, we present the first application of this newly developed method to the two-dimensional velocity and magnetic vector fields, both confined to the $(y,z)$ plane.
-The description of the method is provided in Section~\ref{section:numerical_method}.
-In Section~\ref{subsection:no_temporal_yz} we apply it to analytically prescribed solutions for the velocity and magnetic fields, whereas in Section~\ref{subsection:simulation_yz} we apply it to a two-dimensional magneto-hydrodynamic simulation of the solar surface.
-A discussion on the errors in the inference of horizontal velocities in two dimensions is presented in Section~\ref{section:discussion}.
-Finally, Section~\ref {section:conclusions} summarizes our findings.
+The description of the method is provided in Sect.~\ref{section:numerical_method}.
+In Sect.~\ref{subsection:no_temporal_yz} we apply it to analytically prescribed solutions for the velocity and magnetic fields, whereas in Sect.~\ref{subsection:simulation_yz} we apply it to a two-dimensional MHD simulation of the solar surface.
+A discussion on the errors in the inference of horizontal velocities in two dimensions is presented in Sect.~\ref{section:discussion}.
+Finally, we present a summary of our findings in Sect.~\ref {section:conclusions}.